oracle/rwloadsim/docs/WORKING.md

 sqlplus together with things like shell, sed, awk and other Unix tools doesn't allow sufficient control of how to execute SQL statements or a mix of concurrently executing SQL statements.

-Rwloadsim has several ways to specify random values for SQL or PL/SQL with bind variables, and it can control things like frequency of execution, mix of "transactions", several connection mechanisms including session pooling, while it also may gather run-time execution
+As a simulation tool, rwloadsim has several ways to specify random values for SQL or PL/SQL with bind variables, and it can control things like frequency of execution, mix of "transactions", several connection mechanisms including session pooling, while it also may gather run-time execution